austenapigo/lotus/README.md

 ```

 #### Important notes:
-1. The community matrix is organized with hosts populating the rows, while symbionts populate the columns.
+-The community matrix is organized with hosts populating the rows, while symbionts populate the columns.
-2. The example dataset used here is the same as in our pre-print.
+- The example dataset used here is the same as in our pre-print.
 Hosts are labeled by their sampling origin with a period and number identifier after their species name (e.g., host_species_name.1).
-If you do have a spatially-explicit sampling desing, you could simply label host conspecifics with these identifiers (.1, .2, .3, etc.) to calculate beta-specificity.
+If you do not have a spatially-explicit sampling desing, you could simply label host conspecifics with similar identifiers (.1, .2, .3, etc.) to calculate beta-specificity.
 Please make sure taxonomic labels before the periods match.
 These labels can vary depending on your questions and taxonomic-level of interest.
-For example, you might be interested in the beta-specificity of symbionts to a taxonomic family of hosts (see discussion in our pre-print that addresses this).
+For example, you might be interested in the beta-specificity of symbionts to a taxonomic family of hosts (see discussion in our pre-print that addresses this) and might want to label hosts as Pinaceae.1, Pinaceae.2, Pinaceae.3, etc.
 3. These functions have a 'trim' parameter within them to remove symbionts that are either singletons (a symbiont with a read abundance of one) or appear in only one host sample.
 This is a logical statement where TRUE removes these symbionts from analysis.
 We think they should be removed because it's unclear how one could relativize either of those scenarios to a null model.
 A symbiont with a read abundance of one or that appears in only one sample will always have the highest host specificity value.
 4. More positive values always indicate higher host specificity and a narrower symbiont niche.
 We've negated (multipled by -1) structural and phylogenetic specificity to do this.
 6. Metrics are calculated per symbiont.
 In the case of 'deviance'-related functions, these per symbiont metrics are averaged per host sample.
 7. Host specificity is calculated for a symbiont across the entire community.
 For example, a symbiont found in given host would be evaluated for its host specificity relative to all hosts that are present in a given dataset.

-### Host Specificity Metrics
+### R Functions
 + Structural Specificity
     + `structural.specificity`: calculates
     + `null.structural`